-As part of your Universal Credit claim, you (and your partner) must report the amount of savings (or "capital") that you have.
+As part of your Universal Credit claim, you (and your partner) must report the amount of savings and capital that you have.
 More information is available on what counts as savings in Universal Credit.

 If you jointly own capital with another person, only the amount that you and/or your partner own is taken into account.

-How your savings and other capital affect Universal Credit
+How your savings and other capital affects Universal Credit

 Unless your savings and other capital can be disregarded or treated as non-work income, the full amount you have reported will be taken into account as follows: